alexeygrigorev/mlwiki.org/index.php/Mathematical_Definition_Extraction.md

 ---
-title: "Mathematical Definition Extraction"
 layout: default
 permalink: /index.php/Mathematical_Definition_Extraction
+tags:
+- nlp
+- thesis
+title: Mathematical Definition Extraction
 ---

-# Mathematical Definition Extraction

 ## Mathematical Definition Extraction
 Mathematical expressions are hard to understand without the natural language description, so we want to find identifiers in the mathematical expressions and extract their definition from the surrounding text